thephpleague/csv/docs/9.0/converter/xml.md

 public XMLConverter::fieldElement(string $node_name, string $fieldname_attribute_name = ''): self
 ~~~

-This method sets the XML field name which defaults to `cell`.
+This method sets the XML field name and optionnally the attribute name for the field name value.

-Optionnally you can preserve the field name by providing a name for its attribute on the XML field element using the `$fieldname_attribute_name` argument.
-If this argument is empty, the fieldname information won't be added.
-By default, the attribute is not provided.
+<p class="message-info">The default field element name is <code>cell</code>.</p>
+<p class="message-info">The default attribute name is the empty string.</p>

 ## Conversion